midtown-ai/glossary/glossary/f.md

 # F1 Score

  Harmonic mean of precision and recall.
-A metric used for [model evaluation]  in scenarios where both false positives and false negatives are crucial.
+A metric used for [model evaluation] in scenarios where both [false positives] and [false negatives] are crucial.
 For instance, in information retrieval or sumarization tasks.

- A Measure of accuracy of a model.
+ A Measure of [accuracy] of a model.
 Used to find [hyperparameter optimization].

  When to use?
-F1-Score is used when the False Negatives and False Positives are important.
-F1-Score is a better metric for Imbalanced Data.
+F1-Score is used when the [False Negatives] and [False Positives] are important.
+F1-Score is a better metric for [imbalanced data].

  More at:
   * [https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5](https://medium.com/analytics-vidhya/what-is-a-confusion-matrix-d1c0f8feda5)